When : 16 July, 2026

 Session 1: How to Avoid "Accidental Projects"

 This presentation explores how well‑intentioned but unplanned requests can quietly evolve into “accidental projects”.
-We will show how we use our Technology Programme to track projects and provide a shared, realistic view of progress.
-We will also demonstrate how we approach resource and capacity planning, and how we decide what can realistically be delivered this term versus what must be deferred to a future term.
+We’ll show how we use our Technology Programme to track work, and provide a shared, realistic view of progress, and how we approach resource and capacity planning.

-Speaker: Richard Jones and Ali Kuscu, Shore School
+Speaker: Ali Kuscu & Robert Yu, Shore School

-In this session, we’ll share how we have built a true service-first culture within our L1 helpdesk and what that looks like in practice.
-We’ll explore the role of our mission and values in shaping the team, and how a continuous improvement mindset helps us deliver a better experience every day.
-We’ll also take a closer look at our laptop advanced replacement model, how it works, and why it has become such an effective part of our service approach.
+How we built a service-first culture in our Level 1 helpdesk and what that looks like in practice.
+We'll cover the role of our mission and values in shaping the team, and how a continuous improvement mindset lifts the daily experience.
+We'll also look at our laptop advanced replacement model: how it works and why it has become a key part of our service approach.
+Finally, we'll share the challenges we faced and the steps we took to address them.

 Speaker: Roxanne Ghomshei and Andrew Neild, Shore School